Acid house party

 An acid house party was a type of illegal party typically staged in abandoned warehouses between 1987 and 1989.
 Parties played acid house and acid techno music, electronic music genres with a distinct sound from the use of the Roland TB-303 synthesizer.
-The origin of the term acid house party is disputed coming either from the 1987 song "Acid Trax" by Phuture, or the consumption of MDMA and LSD that were common at the parties.
+The origin of the term acid house party is disputed coming either from the 1987 song "Acid Tracks" by Phuture, or the consumption of MDMA and LSD that were common at the parties.

 Setting

 Events and parties were often held in empty warehouses across the UK and were essentially illegal.
+The first acid house party in the world was in Bristol, 1986 organised by the Mekon Crew at a squat.
+There was also an acid house rave at the Rougham Tree Fair in 1986, which was part of the Green Deserts Fair.
+This is the first-ever acid house event at a festival.
 Some of the most famous party promoters included Energy, Biology, Genesis'88, Sunrise, and Weekend World.
 Emerging from Danny Rampling's London club Shoom in late 1987, parties grew in northern cities like Manchester (the Madchester scene) where warehouses had closed throughout the 1970s, and up to 10,000 people attended parties in smaller places such as Blackburn.
 Vague flyers around towns advertised events and information travelled by word of mouth (as well as the newly popular mobile pager) between clubbers who were obliged to party incognito.
 For most promoters, keeping entry cheap was a political issue - many of the early parties cost just £1 to enter and prices rarely crept above £3.
 If police turned up to shut down a party, some would open the doors and let everyone in for free.